ucsb-eri/webHookListener/README.md

 As a regular user (possibly the account that will run the above?)
 + gem install sinatra

-## Installation - downstream to allow building jekyll sites
+## Installation - downstream to allow building jekyll sites (our original goal with this)
 + gem install jekyll bundler